uccser/cs-field-guide/text/en/chapters/computer-vision.md

 {image filename="no-smoking-sign-translated.png" alt="Visual computing: translating a sign"}

 Having a small portable device that can "see" and translate characters makes a big difference for travellers.
 Note that the translation given is only for the second part of the phrase (the last two characters).
-The first part says “please don’t”, so it could be misleading if you think it’s translating the whole phrase!
+The first part says "please don’t", so it could be misleading if you think it’s translating the whole phrase!

 Recognising of Chinese characters may not work every time perfectly, though.
 Here is a warning sign:

 {image filename="steep-sign-translated.jpg" alt="Visual computing: translating a sign"}

-My phone has been able to translate the “careful” and “steep” characters, but it hasn’t recognised the last character in the line.
+My phone has been able to translate the "careful" and "steep" characters, but it hasn’t recognised the last character in the line.
 Why do you think that might be?

 {panel type="teacher-note" summary="The importance of image segmentation"}